troychaplin/priority-plus-navigation/README.md

 ## Usage

-There are three ways to use the Priority+ Navigation block:
+The Priority+ Navigation is available as a variation of the core Navigation block.
+There are two ways to use it:

-### Option 1: Start Fresh
+### Option 1: Insert as Variation

 1. In the block editor, click the **+** button to add a block
-2. Search for **"Priority+ Navigation"**
+2. Search for **"Priority+ Navigation"** or **"Navigation"**
-3. Insert the block
+3. When you see the Navigation block, look for the **Priority+ Navigation** variation in the block variations panel
+4. Select the Priority+ Navigation variation
-4. Configure your navigation using the familiar WordPress navigation tools
+5. Configure your navigation using the familiar WordPress navigation tools
-5. Customize the "More" button label and icon in the block sidebar
+6. Customize the "More" button label and icon in the block sidebar (Priority+ Settings panel)

 ### Option 2: Convert Existing Navigation

 1. Select any existing **Navigation** block
-2. Click the **Transform** button (⇄) in the block toolbar
+2. In the block toolbar or block settings, look for the block variations switcher
-3. Choose **"Priority+ Navigation"**
+3. Choose **"Priority+ Navigation"** from the variations
-4. Your navigation is now wrapped with priority behavior!
+4. Your navigation now has Priority+ behavior enabled!

-### Option 3: Convert Back to Standard Navigation
+### Converting Back to Standard Navigation

 1. Select a **Priority+ Navigation** block
-2. Click the **Transform** button (⇄) in the block toolbar
-3. Choose **"Navigation"**
+2. In the block variations switcher, choose the standard **"Navigation"** variation
-4. The wrapper is removed, returning to standard WordPress navigation
+3. The Priority+ behavior is disabled, returning to standard WordPress navigation

+**Note:** Legacy wrapper blocks (from previous versions) will continue to work on the frontend, but are no longer available for insertion in the editor.
+If you have existing wrapper blocks, consider converting them to the variation approach.

 ## Configuration